 Furthermore, this film from Short Cuts TV reveals his thoughts on how nurture may, in fact, be able to change nature, alter those genes and biological factors and ignite them in a way that can have devastating consequences.

 Nature and Nurture?

-Genes and biological brain development do influence a developing mind as does how a person grows up and those external influences and experiences they develop within.
-While this combined perspective and theory sounds more reasonable and more appropriate, the mechanics of how this works is still something which has not become clear.
+It has become apparent in recent years that a more accurate picture of what makes up an individual and the influencing factors on behavior is a combination of nature and nurture rather than one or the other.
+Genes and biological brain development do influence a developing mind as does how a person grows up, and those external influences and experiences they develop within.
+While this combined perspective and theory sound more reasonable and more appropriate, the mechanics of how this works is still something that has not become clear.

 Multiple murderers represent individuals in society who appear to have no conscience.
 They do not seem to feel anything for their victims and they have the capacity in many cases to carry out cruel and brutal acts to the clear distress and pain of those they are hurting.

 Some get a kick out of this behavior; they enjoy inflicting pain on their victims.
 Many enjoy the fear that their victim displays when they have been captured and realize what is about to happen to them.
 Not only can these individuals carry out these acts, but they also do so repeatedly.

 “Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction” – German Psychologist Erich Fromm

 They are not repelled or repulsed by their behavior, they are curious and keen to carry it out again to achieve the same feelings they got the first time.

 The idea that multiple murderers may have some form of addiction to killing has been suggested, almost akin to a drug or alcohol addiction.
 The act of killing and the particular way they carry out the murder gives them an emotional reward of some kind.
 For some, this may be a feeling of power, for others it is sexual gratification.